Write a Letter to the Editor

 1. Think about timing.
 Tie it to a current event or recent article.

 Letters to the Editor are generally written in direct response to a recent story or in reaction to a current event.
-It helps your chances of publication if you can tie it to one of these.
-If you have an experience with a loved one who wanted this option but did not have it because of living in Ohio or if another state passes a law, sharing your story helps others understand the importance of this option.
+If you have an experience with a loved one who wanted this option but did not have it because of living in Ohio, or if another state passes a law, sharing your story helps others understand the importance of this option.

 2. Find out the word-limit constraint.

 Letters to the Editor often have a word limit of around 200 words.
-Check your local publication’s website for its rules; links to the “submit an editorial” pages for some major Ohio publications can be found to the left.
-It is also possible to submit a longer Op-Ed (generally a longer opinion piece that appears opposite the editorial page), though these pieces are sometimes reserved for well-known individuals or experts who are not part of the editorial staff.
-However, if you are personally facing a terminal illness, or have faced a loved one’s terminal illness, you are an expert on the subject and your opinion and thoughts are important.
+Or, you may decide to submit a longer opinion piece.
+If you are personally facing a terminal illness or have faced a loved one’s terminal illness, you are an expert on the subject, and your opinion and thoughts are important.

 3. Write your letter.
 Reach out to us if you need help at Info@OhioOptions.org.